 In a perfect world, you might be able to leave your legacy-laden monolith IT infrastructure behind to achieve greater agility.
 However, a recent discussion between our own Samer Fallouh (VP of Engineering) and Russell Villemez (Head of Technology Strategy) showed just how complicated that would be.

-To further solidify the common ground between platforms and microservices, Samer and Russell spoke again—this time about the implications of data when you’re building microservices and monoliths.
+To further solidify the common ground between Monoliths and microservices, Samer and Russell spoke again—this time about the implications of data when you’re building microservices and monoliths.

-How Do Microservices and Platforms Impact Data Models?
+How Do Microservices and Monoliths Impact Data Models?

 Russell: Microservices architectures take a decentralized approach towards data management.
 There is no unifying schema.
 Every microservice implements it’s own data model and view.
 While that reinforces the objectives of agile, and lets developers move quickly, it does not solve the very real need to have a single, enterprise view of certain types of data.